 JUNIOR IDENTIFICATION CURLING CAMPS

-CurlManitoba will be holding Identification Curling Camps in the spring in Dauphin and Winnipeg.
-These camps evaluate and select young curlers to participate in CurlManitoba’s Jr. High Performance Curling Program in Dauphin and Winnipeg for the 2017-18 season.
+CurlManitoba will be holding Identification Curling Camps this spring in Dauphin and Winnipeg.
+These camps evaluate and select young curlers to participate in CurlManitoba’s Jr. High Performance Curling Program in Dauphin and Winnipeg for the 2019-20 season.
 The Identification Curling Camps are open to all female and male curlers who 21 years of age or younger.
-The cost to attend a camp is $36.75 person (incl.
+The cost to attend a camp is $40.00 person (incl.
 GST).
 The fee will cover ice time and the evaluation process.

 The Junior High Performance Curling Program is for dedicated young curlers (between the ages of 11 to 21 years of age) wanting to train in a competitive and fun environment with the focus on developing individual skills.
 The program provides a pathway for young curlers who aspire to reach the elite level and who dream to one day represent Canada.